-- 41. Montana enacted a wide-ranging state licensing law in 1895 that threatened imprisonment and fines for anyone "who brings into this state an armed person or armed body of men for the preservation of the peace or the suppression of domestic violence, except at the solicitation and by the permission of the legislative assembly or of the governor "51 - 42.
-A state law in Nebraska granted the mayor of Lincoln the authority to issue concealed carry weapons licenses good for a year "at his pleasure" in 1895.52 The city of Spokane, Washington criminalized the concealed carrying of "either a revolver, pistol or other fire-arms" unless persons obtained a "special written permit from the Superior Court' to do so.53 Milwaukee, Wisconsin enacted a permitting system in 1896 for persons to carry various otherwise barred dangerous weapons including "any pistol or colt."
-The city police chief granted a license if "it is necessary for the personal safety of such person or for the safety of his property or
+Montana enacted a wide-ranging state licensing law in 1895 that threatened imprisonment and fines for anyone "who brings into this state an armed person or armed body of men for the preservation of the peace or the suppression of domestic violence, except at the solicitation and by the permission of the legislative assembly or of the governor. . . .
+"66

+7 A state law in Nebraska granted the mayor of Lincoln the authority to issue 8 concealed carry weapons licenses good for a year "at his pleasure" in 1895.67 The 9 city of Spokane, Washington criminalized the concealed carrying of "either a 10 revolver, pistol or other fire-arms" unless persons obtained a "special written permit from the Superior Court" to do so.68 Milwaukee, Wisconsin enacted a permitting 11 12 system in 1896 for persons to carry otherwise barred various dangerous weapons 13 including "any pistol or colt" if the city police chief granted a license if "it is 14 necessary for the personal safety of such person or for the safety of his property or 15 of the property with which he may be entrusted, to carry such weapon."
+The chief could also "revoke such permit at any time."69 16